MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-I-Federal-Trade-Commission/subchapter-H-Rules-Regulations-Statements-Interpretations-Under-HartScottRodino-Antitrust-Improvements-Act-1976/part-803-Transmittal-Rules/section-803.5.md

 5. “A” states, inter alia, that it has commenced a tender offer for “up to 55 percent of the outstanding voting securities of Company B.” “A” 's notice does not comply with § 803.5 because use of the term “up to” does not state an intent to meet or exceed any notification threshold.
 The filing will therefore be considered deficient within the meaning of § 803.10 (c)(2).

 (3) The affidavit required by this paragraph must have attached to it a copy of the written notice received by the acquired person pursuant to paragraph (a)(1) of this section.
-For DVD filings, the written notice (in a form specified in the instructions) must be included on the DVD.

-(b) *Non-section 801.30 acquisitions.* For acquisitions to which § 801.30 does not apply, the notification required by the act shall contain an affidavit, attached to the front of the notification, or with the DVD submission, attesting that a contract, agreement in principle or letter of intent to merge or acquire has been executed, and further attesting to the good faith intention of the person filing notification to complete the transaction.
+(b) *Non-section 801.30 acquisitions.* For acquisitions to which § 801.30 of this chapter does not apply, the notification required by the act shall contain an affidavit attesting that a contract, agreement in principle, or letter of intent to merge or acquire has been executed, and further attesting to the good faith intention of the person filing notification to complete the transaction.
+If the executed agreement is not the definitive agreement, the affidavit must attest that a dated document that provides sufficient detail about the scope of the entire transaction that the parties intend to consummate has also been submitted.

 [43 FR 33548, July 31, 1978, as amended at 48 FR 34439, July 29, 1983; 52 FR 7082, Mar.
 6, 1987; 66 FR 8695, Feb.
 1, 2001; 70 FR 4996, Jan.
 31, 2005; 71 FR 35998, June 23, 2006; 76 FR 42483, July 19, 2011; 81 FR 60259, Sept.
-1, 2016; 83 FR 32771, July 16, 2018]
+1, 2016; 83 FR 32771, July 16, 2018; 89 FR 89339, Nov.
+12, 2024]